Dedda/Random-Video-Page/README.md

 # Random-Video-Page

-website that plays videos from a folder in random order until stopped
+website that plays gifs from a folder in random order until stopped.

+Video support will be coming some other day maybe.